changcheng967/Online-Go.com-Account-Generator/README.md

 # Online-Go.com Account Generator

-This Python script automates the creation of accounts on Online-Go.com and joins the Doulet Media group using Selenium WebDriver.
+This Python script automates the creation of accounts on Online-Go.com and joins  group using Selenium WebDriver.

 ## Installation